Checking the True Picture for U.S. Concrete, Inc. (USCR)

-On Tuesday, shares of U.S. Concrete, Inc. (NASDAQ:USCR) marked $20.42 per share versus a previous $20.49 closing price.
-With having a -0.34% loss, an insight into the fundamental values of U.S. Concrete, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
-USCR showed a fall of -50.98% within its YTD performance, with highs and lows between $20.37 – $56.22 during the period of 52 weeks, compared to the simple moving average of -53.73% in the period of the last 200 days.
+On Tuesday, shares of U.S. Concrete, Inc. (NASDAQ:USCR) marked $12.33 per share versus a previous $11.51 closing price.
+With having a 7.12% gain, an insight into the fundamental values of U.S. Concrete, Inc., investors would also find a great ally in the technical patterns of the stock movements showed in stock charts.
+USCR showed a fall of -70.40% within its YTD performance, with highs and lows between $11.06 – $56.22 during the period of 52 weeks, compared to the simple moving average of -71.57% in the period of the last 200 days.

 Stephens equity researchers changed the status of U.S. Concrete, Inc. (NASDAQ: USCR) shares from “Overweight” to a “Equal-Weight” rating in the report published on November 18th, 2019.
 Other analysts, including Exane BNP Paribas, also published their reports on USCR shares.
 Exane BNP Paribas repeated the rating from the previous report, marking USCR under “Outperform” rating, in the report published on October 9th, 2019.
 Additionally, USCR shares got another “Hold” rating from Stifel, setting a target price of $53 on the company’s shares, according to the report published in July 18th, 2019.
 On the other hand, SunTrust Initiated the “Buy” rating for USCR shares, as published in the report on August 8th, 2016.
 Sidoti seems to be going bullish on the price of USCR shares, based on the price prediction for USCR.
 Another “Buy” rating came from DA Davidson, providing a prediction for price target according to the report published in June 9th, 2016.